 When you place a database in quiesced state, non-DBA active sessions will continue until they become inactive.
-An active session is one that is currently inside of a transaction, a query, a fetch, or a PL/SQL statement; or a session that is currently holding any shared resources (for example, enqueues).
-No inactive sessions are allowed to become active.
+An active session is one that is currently inside of a transaction, a query, a

 For example, If a user issues a SQL query in an attempt to force an inactive session to become active, the query will appear to be hung.
 When the database is later unquiesced, the session is resumed, and the blocked action is processed.